New fashion startups are launched every day all over the world.

 Ever wanted to keep your customers engaged for longer by bringing the second-hand and resale market in-house?

-Reflaunt gives luxury brands a slick and intuitive platform to own the growing secondary market, increasing engagement, revenue and reducing environmental impact.
+Reflaunt gives luxury brands a slick and intuitive platform to own the growing secondary market, increasing engagement, and revenue and reducing environmental impact.

 Based in Singapore and London, Reflaunt is showing heritage brands that it’s not too late to go circular and giving them the tools to do it.